dbcli/mycli.net/content/pages/config.md

 # lines.
 End of line (return) is considered as the end of the statement.
 multi_line = False

+# Destructive warning mode will alert you before executing a sql statement
+# that may cause harm to the database such as "drop table", "drop database"
+# or "shutdown".
+destructive_warning = True

 # log_file location.
 log_file = ~/.mycli.log